 Keto deviled eggs and weight loss

-Since carbs are eliminated in our healthy recipe and fat is raised, we’re dealing with a keto meal.
-Low carb deviled eggs can work really well for weight loss by increasing fat burning and protein intake.
+Since carbs are eliminated in our healthy recipe and fat is increased, we’re dealing with a keto meal (but that doesn’t mean it isn’t suitable as a snack if eat carbs as well!).
+Low carb deviled eggs can work really well for weight loss because of the increased protein and fibre intake from the avocado.

-However, remember that the keto diet is not suitable for everyone, as any other diet.
-So take into account body conditions you may have and possible risks.
+However, remember that the keto diet is not suitable for everyone, just like any other diet.
+So take into account any health conditions you may have and the possible risks.